-- 12.8 An in-service educational program shall be conducted on an ongoing basis, which shall include an orientation program for new personnel and a program for the development and improvement of skills of all personnel.
-The in-service program shall be geared to the needs of the aged, prevention and control of infection, food services and sanitation, fire prevention and safety, confidentiality of resident information, rights of residents and any other area related to resident care. - 12.8.1 Provision shall be made for written documentation of programs, including attendance.
+- 13.13 An in-service educational program shall be conducted on an ongoing basis, which shall include an orientation program for new personnel and a program for the development and improvement of skills of all personnel.
+The in-service program shall be geared to the needs of the aged and shall include annual programs on prevention and control of infection, food services and sanitation, fire prevention and safety, confidentiality of resident information, rights of residents and any other area related to resident care. - Provision shall be made for written documentation of programs, including attendance.
 Flexible program schedules shall be formulated at least two (2) months in advance.